Pedropheloi/Pedropheloi/README.md

 # 👋 Hey there!
 Heloi here 🤙
-# 🎓 **Education:**
-- Higher Technician in Information Systems Programming – ISEC (Portugal)
-- Bachelor's Degree in Law – UNIFAN (Brazil)
-🌍 Currently living in Italy 🇮🇹 | Portugal 🇵🇹
-# 🚀 About Me

 I am a career-transitioning professional with a background in Law and a current focus on software development and information systems.
 I bring experience as a legal consultant and sales supervisor, and I am currently developing skills in programming, databases, and web development.

 # 💡 Technical Skills
-- 🖥️ PHP, HTML, CSS
+- 🖥️ PHP, HTML, CSS                    - ⚖️ Legal analysis and application
-- 🗄️ SQL / Entity Framework
-- 🧠 Programming logic
+- 🗄️ SQL / Entity Framework            - 🧠 Programming logic
-- ⚖️ Legal analysis and application
-- 🔒 Data confidentiality compliance
-- 📊 Microsoft Office (Word, Excel, PowerPoint)
+- 🔒 Data confidentiality compliance   - 📊 Microsoft Office (Word, Excel, PowerPoint)

 # 🌍 Languages
 - 🇧🇷 Portuguese (native)
 - 🇮🇹 Italian (B2 level)